 David holds a BComm and LLB from the University of Canberra and a GDLP from the Australian National University.
 He is admitted to practice as a Barrister and Solicitor in the High Court of Australia and Supreme Court of the ACT.

-Dr Andrew Lepone, Head of Education and Partnerships
+Dr Andrew Lepone, Head of Education

 Dr Shan Ji, CIO